awsdocs/aws-net-developer-guide/doc_source/how-to-spot-instances.md

 ```
         /* Creates, cancels, and terminates a spot instance request
          *
-         *   AmazonEC2Client ec2Client is the EC2 client through which the spot instance is termitted
+         *   AmazonEC2Client ec2Client is the EC2 client through which the spot instance is manipulated
          *   string spotRequestId is the ID of the spot instance
          *
          * See https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/EC2/MEC2TerminateInstancesTerminateInstancesRequest.html